pglen/pyguicom/README.md

      ... and a lot more ...

- For instance the Label takes a constructor, and feeds the arguments as one would expect.
+## Example:

- Like this:
+ For instance the Label takes a constructor, and feeds the arguments with defaults as one would expect.

-     def __init__(self, textm = "", widget = None, tooltip=None, font = None):
+     def __init__(self, textm="", widget=None, tooltip=None, font=None):

 The simplification effect allows one to create a label with no arguments, and still have a somewhat reasonable outcome.
-The label example is trivial, the simplification takes a new dimension with classed like SimpleTree.
+The label example is trivial, the simplification takes a new dimension with classes like SimpleTree.

- The defaults are set to a reasonable value, and the named argument can be set on one line.
+The defaults are set to a reasonable value, and the named argument(s) can be set on one line.
 This makes the code look more compact and maintainable.

 ## Tests: